mitdbg/treeline/bench/README.md

-# Learned LSM Benchmarks
+# TreeLine Benchmarks

-This directory contains various benchmarks used to evaluate the Learned LSM database.
+This directory contains various benchmarks used to evaluate TreeLine.